-Who enforces the Fair Housing Act in Florida?
+Who enforces the Fair Housing Laws in Florida?

 - Investigating claims.
-Tenants or homebuyers who have reasons to believe they have been discriminated against can file a claim with the HUD.
+A Tenant or homebuyer who has reasons to believe they have been discriminated against can file a claim with the HUD.
 The department will then investigate the matter and see whether any merit exists.

 What groups are exempt from the Fair Housing Act?

-Certain groups are eligible for exemption from the provisions of the Fair Housing Act.
+Certain groups are eligible for exemption from the provisions of the FHA.
 Those groups include: